 - 1. Proof of identity including a recent photograph.

 - 2. Satisfactory evidence of conduct in previous employment concerned with providing either:

 - 3. Satisfactory documentary evidence of any relevant qualification.

 - 4. A full employment history, together with a satisfactory written explanation of any gaps in employment.

 How does a provider show they meet Regulation 19?

 Providers must comply with Regulation 19 when employing permanent and temporary individuals, and must be confident that they are able to make available the information listed under Schedule 3.
 This applies both when the provider directly employs a locum, for example on a casual basis, as well as when a locum is indirectly employed through a locum agency.

-Where a locum is supplied by a locum agency, the agency is covered by the Employment Agency Act 1973 and associated Conduct of Employment Agencies and Employment Business Regulations 2003 (amended in 2008).
-This regulates the conduct of employment agencies which recruit and manage temporary and permanent labour and requires agencies to check that a locum GP is suitable to work in the position which the practice seeks to fill.
-This includes obtaining copies of relevant documents such as relevant qualifications and certificates.
+Where a locum is supplied by a locum agency, the agency is covered by the Employment Agencies Act 1973 and the associated Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2016.
+This regulates the conduct of employment agencies that recruit and manage temporary and permanent labour and requires agencies to check that a locum GP is suitable to work in the position the practice seeks to fill.
+This includes obtaining copies of documents such as relevant qualifications and certificates.

-When a GP practice is hiring a locum through an agency, they must consider to what extent they can rely on the checks carried out by the locum agency.
+When a GP practice is hiring a locum through an agency, it must consider to what extent it can rely on the checks carried out by the locum agency.
 This may depend on the nature of the agreement between the practice and the agency and how they would make available the Schedule 3 information if needed.
-GP practices must be confident that the agency has copies of all the relevant documents as detailed in the regulations and in some cases providers may ask for copies of supporting documents to be sent to them before accepting the locum.
+GP practices must be confident that the agency has copies of all the relevant documents as detailed in the regulations.
+In some cases, providers may ask to see copies of supporting documents before accepting the locum.
 Either way, we expect GP practices to be assured that all appropriate checks have been carried out, either by themselves or by the agency, and that the person is suitable for the job they are doing.